aabccd021/tiny-cookie-session/README.md

-This library offers security features similar to [Device Bound Session Credentials](https://developer.chrome.com/docs/web-platform/device-bound-session-credentials), but it's designed to be more widely accessible.

-Unlike DBSC, it doesn't require specialized secure hardware (like TPM chips) or specific browser support to function.
+This library offers security features similar to [Device Bound Session Credentials](https://developer.chrome.com/docs/web-platform/device-bound-session-credentials), but doesn't require specialized secure hardware (like TPM chips) or specific browser support to function.

-However, it's important to note that while this library is more accessible, it falls short of DBSC in virtually every other aspect - including security, storage efficiency, and overall functionality.
+However, this library falls short of DBSC in virtually every other aspect including security, storage efficiency, user experience.

-When Device Bound Session Credentials are available in your environment, they should always be your preferred choice.
+When DBSC are available in your environment, they should always be your preferred choice.

 ## Comparison of Cookie-Based Session Management Approaches